Bookrage001/osc/resources/docs/widgets-reference.md

         x:{"min":0,"max":1},
         y:{"min":0,"max":1}
     },
+logScaleX: false,           // [bool] use logarithmic scale for X axis (log10)
-absolute:false,             // [bool]   set to true for absolute value on touch/click instead of relative dragging split:false                 // [bool|object] sends separate osc messages for x and y axes
+logScaleY: false,           // [bool] use logarithmic scale for y axis (log10) absolute:false,             // [bool]   set to true for absolute value on touch/click instead of relative dragging split:false                 // [bool|object] sends separate osc messages for x and y axes
                             // if true : '/x' & '/y' will be appended to the widget's path